Alexandre D'Acol

-Alexandre D'Acol Joaquim (born 18 July 1986) is a Brazilian footballer who plays as a forward.
+Alexandre D'Acol (born 18 July 1986) is a Brazilian footballer who plays as a forward.

 Career

 Born in São Paulo, D'Acol began playing professional football for local side Comercial Futebol Clube (São Paulo).
-He had a loan spell with Esporte Clube Vitória, and would join Greek Superleague side Olympiacos in August 2004.
+He had a loan spell with Esporte Clube Vitória, and would join Super League Greece side Olympiacos in August 2004.

 Career in Greece

 Olympiacos send D'Acol on a one-year loan to Kerkyra in 2006 and again in 2007.

 While in Kallithea D'Acol made his way to be one of the top goal-scorers in both the Greek Football League (Second Professional League) and the Greek Cup.

 In 2013, AEK Athens signed D'Acol for two years.
 In his first appearance with AEK's jersey (friendly match, 31 August 2013), he scored a goal against his previous team, Kallithea.

 Hamilton Academical

 On 26 August 2015, D'Acol joined Scottish Premiership side Hamilton Academical on a one-year deal.
 On 27 June 2016, he signed a new contract, keeping him at the club for a further year.